Categories: Health

 Mold exposure may cause coughing, wheezing, nasal congestion, eye irritation, and skin rashes.
 For individuals with asthma or compromised immune systems, the effects can be more severe.
 In some cases, prolonged exposure has been associated with chronic sinus infections and persistent respiratory problems.

-While sewer exposure, air pollution, and mold may seem like separate concerns, they share a common theme: moisture and air quality management.
+While health risks of sewer exposure, air pollution, and mold may seem like separate concerns, they share a common theme: moisture and air quality management.
 A proactive approach to home maintenance can significantly reduce health risks.

 Regular inspections of plumbing systems, roofs, and foundations help prevent water intrusion.
 Monitoring humidity levels — ideally keeping them between 30% and 50% — discourages mold growth.
 Investing in high-quality air filtration systems can also minimize airborne irritants.

 Hidden hazards inside the home can quietly affect your health without obvious warning signs.
-Sewer exposure may introduce dangerous pathogens, polluted air can compromise lung function, and mold growth is far more widespread than many realize.
+Health risks of sewer exposure may introduce dangerous pathogens, polluted air can compromise lung function, and mold growth is far more widespread than many realize.

 By staying vigilant, addressing moisture issues promptly, and prioritizing indoor air quality, homeowners can transform their living spaces into safer environments.
 A healthy home is not just about comfort — it is about protecting the well-being of everyone who walks through the door.